210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 MVP
 --------------

-Bot is able to Buy
+Bot is able to Buy - Complete

-Bot is able to Sell
+Bot is able to Sell - Complete

-Bot Scrapes Porfolio Page
+Bot Scrapes Porfolio Page - Complete

-Bot Scrapes Research Page
+Bot Scrapes Research Page - Complete

-Bot compares and evaluates stock based on the information gathered from scraped data
+Bot compares and evaluates stock based on the information gathered from scraped data - Complete

-Psuedo Unattended Bot is able to start and end using Orchestrator (Condition: Loop every 5m)
+Psuedo Unattended Bot is able to start and end using Orchestrator - Complete

 **Stretch**
 --------------
-Program is able to suggest stock options to user
+Program is able to suggest stock options to user - Complete

-User is able to remove stock options that reach a certain level (negative)
+User is able to remove stock options that reach a certain level (Top 20) - Complete

-User is able to Initiate transaction process as a bulk transaction for Multiple Clients
+User is able to Initiate transaction process as a bulk transaction for Multiple Clients - Incomplete

-User is able to send out multiple emails after bulk transaction process
+User is able to send out multiple emails after bulk transaction process - Complete

-User is able to receive end of day report in PDF format (Using PDF Automation - Transfer Excel Graph Data into PDF Format)
+User is able to receive end of day report in PDF format (Using PDF Automation - Transfer Excel Graph Data into PDF Format) - Incomplete

-User is able to receive Email graph data to a client
+User is able to receive Email graph data to a client - COmplete

 **Constraint**
 --------------